mapbender/fom/src/FOM/UserBundle/CONFIGURATION.md

 Nonexisting groups will be skipped, producing only a log message.
 If you want the assignments to work, you will need to add the groups to the system backend first.

+# Privilege assignments
+Access privileges can be assigned to concrete objects or globally to an entire class of objects.
+There are a number of parameters to control _who_ these privileges can be assigned _to_:

+`fom.acl_assignment.show_users` (boolean; default true), if true, offers individual user accounts when assigning privileges.

+`fom.acl_assignment.show_groups` (boolean; default true), if true, offers user groups when assigning privileges.

+`fom.acl_assignment.show_authenticated` (boolean; default true), if true, offers the pseudo-group of all logged-in users when assigning privileges (NOTE that this is independent of the `show_groups`)

+`fom.acl_assignment.show_anonymous` (boolean; default true), if true, offers the pseudo-group of effectively everyone, including guest visitors with no account, when assigning privileges (NOTE that this is independent of the `show_groups`).

 # LDAP parameters
 Certain access privileges can be assigned not only to users maintained in the local database, but also to LDAP users.